 3. Consider what could happen if you had one drink or used once.
 It is unlikely that it would end there, and an addict who takes this step may eventually find him or herself at rock-bottom just as before.
 People who suffer from addictions no longer have an “off button” when it comes to addictive behaviors and substances, so the possibility that it will really be just once is slim.
 Thinking about actions and consequences can mitigate the desire to use.

 4. Don’t worry about the days to come—just think about today.
 Even those who have been in recovery for years manage their sobriety one day at a time.
-Thinking about abstinence when it comes to the rest of your life can be intimidating for anyone, so it’s beneficial to concentrate on making it through each day without using.
+Thinking about abstinence when it comes to the rest of your life can be intimidating for anyone, so it’s beneficial to concentrate on making it through each day without using it.

 Stage 3: Physical Relapse